 I. Preparing, encrypting, and uploading the installer

-1. To encrypt an installer that follows to be deployed in your organization, you need to use the HEIMDAL Encryption Tool (which can be downloaded from the Private Patching Storage).
-This tool allows you to encrypt .msi, .msp, .exe, .zip files that are going to be uploaded to the Private Patching Storage.
-In order to go smoothly with the encryption process, make sure the filename of the file(s) you are trying to encrypt doesn't include special characters (like [ ] { } # =) and doesn't extend to more than 50 characters.
-Once encrypted, the file will get the .enc extensions (e.g. setup.exe.enc)
+1. To encrypt an installer that is to be deployed in your organization, you need to use the HEIMDAL Encryption Tool (which can be downloaded from the Private Patching Storage).
+This tool allows you to encrypt .msi, .msp, .exe, and .zip files that are going to be uploaded to the Private Patching Storage.
+To go smoothly with the encryption process, make sure the filename of the file(s) you are trying to encrypt doesn't include special characters (like [ ] { } # =) and doesn't extend to more than 50 characters.
+Once encrypted, the file will get the .enc extension (e.g., setup.exe.enc)

 2. After encrypting the file, you can access the Private Pathing Storage, available in the Products -> Patch & Asset Management -> Infinity Management -> View Private Patching Storage section.
 Here you see a list of all the encrypted files (if any were added previously) and the remaining size of your storage.